 No, pets are not allowed at The Darling at the Star property.

 80 Pyrmont Street, Pyrmont, Sidney, Australia, 2009

 The five-star amenities and experiences you will come across as the Langham Sydney guest include stylishly decorated rooms that feature a lavish marble bathroom and mahogany furniture.
-You also have access to a swimming pool, well-equipped fitness centre, and a sauna for the ultimate relaxation.
+Furthermore, you will also have access to a swimming pool, a well-equipped fitness centre, and a sauna for the ultimate relaxation.

-The Observatory Bar serves the best shared styled food, some of the most uniques cocktails, and a comprehensive and exclusive wine list.
-The Kitchens on Kent introduces culinary excitement, extravagance, and theatre to Sidney by redefining the traditional buffet concept.
-You will experience the elegant open-kitchen buffet that features an array of interactive and live-cooking stations where you can watch and interact with the culinary experts.
+The Observatory Bar serves the best shared-styled food, some of the most unique cocktails, and a comprehensive and exclusive wine list.
+Additionally, the Kitchens on Kent introduces culinary excitement, extravagance, and theatre to Sydney by redefining the traditional buffet concept.
+You will also experience the elegant open-kitchen buffet that features an array of interactive and live-cooking stations where you can watch and interact with the culinary experts.

-The Langham Sydney is known for Friday afternoons when it is regularly booked for tea, cakes, and scones.
-Their tea selection is modest and nicely curated since most of the tea blends are made for Langham specifically.
+Notably, the Langham Sydney is known for Friday afternoons when it is regularly booked for tea, cakes, and scones.
+In particular, their tea selection is modest and nicely curated since most of the tea blends are specifically made for Langham.

 Approx. AUD $350

 89-113 Kent Street, Sydney, New South Wales, Australia, 2000